Why Multiple-Choice Quizzes Work So Well

 Even if you answer correctly, the other choices remind you of other famous writers.
 Over time, this helps build a wider mental map.

-- Mark Twain is connected with American literature.
+• Mark Twain is linked with American literature.

-- Jane Austen wrote classic novels like Pride and Prejudice.
+• Jane Austen wrote beloved novels such as Pride and Prejudice.

 One question can quietly teach more than one fact.
 Sneaky little brain snack.